sgrassie/sgrassie.github.io/_posts/2009/2009-07-27-bending-jquery-to-my-will.md

 ---
+layout: post
 title: Bending jQuery to my will
+description: bending-jquery-to-my-will
+tags: ['Coding','jQuery']
+hidden: False
 published: 27/07/2009
-layout: post
-category: Coding,jQuery
-metadescription: bending-jquery-to-my-will
+ispublished: True
 ---
 Like many people, I have a vanity domain name, www.stuart-grassie.co.uk.
 Many moons ago I used to host my blog on there, but for a variety of reasons I bought this domain and switched my blog here.
 So I put up a basic index page, listing a few interesting factoids about me, and what I do.
 When I say a "basic" page, I mean basic - black text on a white background, almost as if it was just few words typed into a text file - although there was semantically correct and valid xhtml behind it.